jeandemorizi/revlimid-screenshot/README.md

 - For setting the site, use `-s`, values can be `mm`, `mcl`, `mds`, `rrfl`, default is all the sites in the config.json file.
 - For setting the viewport, use `-v`, values can be `mobile` _(376x736)_, `tablet` _(768x1024)_, `large-tablet` _(992x867)_, `desktop` _(1200*867)_, `large-desktop` _(1680*867)_, default viewport is set in the config.json file.
 - For setting the base_url, use `-u`, default base url is `http://v2-clg-revhcp.lndo.site` and can be changed in the config.json file.
+- For setting the class filter, use `-c`, this option will only take screenshots of pages with the class specified.

 ### Examples